iivanoo/covid-apps-observer/data/data_uk/reports/resources/uk.ac.shef.oak.pheactiveten___5.0.13/report.md

 > Very disappointed to find that the app doesn't record activities offline.
 Useless.<br> :date: __2021-03-07 09:02:45__

 > This app still loses data even after the update to correct.
 Recorded my walk yesterday but when I opened the app an hour later to record data, it showed nothing for the day.
 No historic info is being kept for more than a few hours..<br> :date: __2021-03-05 18:15:16__

-> My app has gone into a weird state and won't work anymore.
-Upon loading it displays a message "Oops!
-We don't seem to be able to access your walking data right now.
-Please check back later" I've already confirmed that all app permissions are enabled.
-Also I'd tried uninstalling/reinstalling and deleting app cache/data... all to no avail.
-Not clear how to seek support for this app!<br> :date: __2021-03-05 01:50:22__